Marilyn Rea-Menzies: Artistic career

 Rea-Menzies painted and drew from the age of 10, and joined local art groups to keep in practice while her children were growing up.
 In the 1970s, influenced by Robert Kaupelis' book Experimental Drawing, she started applying grids and distortions to her paintings, which later appeared in her tapestries.
 She was also strongly influenced by seeing Colin McCahon's painting On Building Bridges around 1977 in the Auckland Art Gallery.
 In 1980, while living in Tauranga, Rea-Menzies taught herself to weave tapestries – she had a small weaving frame constructed and learned the techniques from a library book.
 Within a year she had won her first award, at the Bay of Plenty Woolcraft Festival.

 Rea-Menzies has been working professionally as full-time artist since the early 1990s.
 One the few professional tapestry weavers in New Zealand, and the only one creating large-scale works, she is considered one of New Zealand's leading textile artists and teachers.

 Rea-Menzies' early work was inspired by the New Zealand landscape, including a water/sea/sky series woven from 1984 to 1986.
 Her response to the enfolding nature of the West Coast landscape has been compared to that of the West Coast artists Sue Syme and Catherine Brough.
 Rea-Menzies has been influenced by Colin McCahon, Louise Henderson, and John Weeks, and international artists Chuck Close, Jasper Johns, Robert Rauschenberg, and David Hockney.
 She has said: "The architectural process of building the tapestry, actually constructing the fabric and image together so that the two are physically and visually inseparable, relates very strongly to the process of constructing and building our lives."

-Her larger tapestry works are intricately woven and can take months or years to produce.
+Rea-Menzies' larger tapestry works are intricately woven and can take months or years to produce.
 "It takes me a day to weave a 30 cm square on a plain piece, and up to four days for a more complex design."
 Although principally known for her tapestries, Rea-Menzies has regularly exhibited photography and drawing; all three media were part of her 2008 show Underfoot at the Centre of Contemporary Art (CoCA) in Christchurch.
 She also exhibits paintings and digital designs.